Nursing Assistant Training (NA1)

 RCC's small cohort size allows for personalized support to help you succeed.

 RCC's Nursing Assistant 1 program meets the requirements of the Oregon State Board of Nursing for students wishing to become nursing assistants at training level 1 (NA1).
 Students who successfully complete this coursework will be able to apply to take the certification exam through the Oregon State Board of Nursing.
 Passing the board exam grants licensure as a Certified Nursing Assistant.

 Students will study patient care, nutrition, safety, legal/ethical issues, physical and mental disease processes, vital signs and infection control, emergency care, and interpersonal skills.
 Students will be placed in long-term care clinical sites in Josephine or Jackson County to practice their nursing assistant skills during the clinical section of the course.

-The program consists of 155 hours of online and in-person training.
-The first three weeks include 53 hours of online coursework that you can complete at your own pace and 27 hours of in-person lab training at our state-of-the-art Health Professions Center at the Table Rock Campus in White City.
-During the final three weeks, students take part in 75 hours of hands-on, supervised clinical training at a local healthcare facility.
+The program consists of 105 hours of online and in-person training.
+The first three weeks include 37 hours of online coursework that you can complete at your own pace and 28 hours of in-person lab training at our state-of-the-art Health Professions Center at the Table Rock Campus in White City or Redwood Campus in Grants Pass.
+The program finishes with students taking part in 40 hours of hands-on, supervised clinical training at a local healthcare facility.